-For additional assistance on local law-making processes, please contact the department’s Local Laws Helpline on 61 8 6552 1494 or email
+For additional assistance on local law-making processes, please contact DLGSC via email email@example.com

 purposes of a written law, the Interpretation Act 1984 provides that the computation of time does not include the first and last day of the event.

-When calculating the closing date on which submissions can be made, there must be a minimum of 42 clear days to meet the requirement of ‘not less than six weeks’.
-Remember to exclude both the first day of advertising the public notice and
+When calculating the closing date on which submissions can be made, there must be a minimum of 42 clear days to meet the requirement of ‘not less than 6 weeks’.
+Remember to exclude both the first day of advertising the public notice and the

 The following is an example of calculating the minimum public consultation period.
-If your notice is to be advertised in the paper on Thursday, 16 August 2012, exclude this day from the six-week period; then add 42 days to the date on which the notice
+If your notice is to be advertised in the paper on Thursday 14 October 2021, exclude this day from the 6-week period; then add 42 days to the date on which the notice is

-The department monitors local law advertisements to check for compliance with the requirements of the Act.
-Should statutory requirements not be met, local governments will be advised to re-advertise to ensure that the local law is made within power (see
+DLGSC monitors local law advertisements to check for compliance with the requirements of the Act.
+Should statutory requirements not be met, local governments will be advised to re-advertise to ensure that the local law is made within power (see Appendix

 If your local government intends to adopt local laws by reference (that is, adopt local laws already published by another local government), you need to supply a copy of the abridged version (in gazettal format) as well as the full text version of the

 local law.
 Checking the full text will assist to ensure that your local government will not be adopting clauses that are not pertinent to your district.

 If your local government is substantially adopting a WALGA model, it would be appreciated if you would indicate by underlining or highlighting in colour, or by similar means, the variations being undertaken.
 If you are preparing an amendment local law,